Rawlers/MIS/README.md

 A small graph implementation and various algorithms for determining the maximum inpependent set in bounded degree graphs.
-Specifically degree 3.